openshift/windows-machine-config-operator/README.md

 Any Windows instances that are to be attached to the cluster as a node must fulfill these [pre-requisites](docs/byoh-instance-pre-requisites.md).

 ### Adding instances
+Windows instances should be provisioned by the user for the sole purpose of becoming a worker node.
+Even when cleanly removed from a cluster, an instance may have unexpected state changes.
+If there are no plans to rejoin the instance to the cluster, it should be deprovisioned.

 A ConfigMap named `windows-instances` must be created in the WMCO namespace, describing the instances that should be joined to a cluster.
 The required information to configure an instance is:
 * An address to SSH into the instance with.
 This can be a DNS name or an ipv4 address.